pongr/fourarms/README.md

 # Fourarms

-Fourarms is a small project based on [Apache James](http://james.apache.org), provides a collection of useful mailets and matchers.
+A collection of Scala-based mailets and matchers for Apache James [Apache James](http://james.apache.org).

 ## Install